ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_wtih_docker.md

 ![Localhost Token](../../docs/source/_static/img/01_install_with_docker_files/localhost_token.png)

-Welcome to the ATOM Modeling PipeLine now that you have installed Docker!
-You are ready to use the **[AMPL](https://github.com/ATOMScience-org/AMPL)** Tutorials on your journey to build a machine learning model.

-To kick-start the Tutorial series, check out **Tutorial 2, "Data Curation"**, to learn how to curate a dataset that will be used throughout the series.
+Please check out **Tutorial 1, "Data Curation"**, to learn how to curate a dataset to kick start our Tutorials series.

- If you have specific feedback about a tutorial, please complete the [AMPL Tutorial Evaluation](https://forms.gle/pa9sHj4MHbS5zG7A6).